pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 # Introduction to transforms

+This topic tells you about using transforms with Application Accelerator.

 When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files.
 The purpose of the `engine` section is to describe precisely how the contents of that ZIP file is created.